Python syntax and semantics: Normal string literals

-print("I just printed %(num)s pages to the printer %(printer)s" % {"num": num, "printer": printer})are equivalent to the Perl statement:print "I just printed $num pages to the printer $printer\n"They build a string using the variables num and printer.
+print("I just printed %(a)s pages to the printer %(b)s" % {"a": num, "b": printer})are equivalent to the Perl statement:print "I just printed $num pages to the printer $printer\n"They build a string using the variables num and printer.

 Multi-line string literals

 There are also multi-line strings, which begin and end with a series of three single or double quotes and function like here documents in Perl and Ruby.

 A simple example with variable interpolation (using the format method) is: